Meth side effects may be enjoyable for some but can lead to many short-term and…

 What are Benzodiazepines?

-Benzodiazepines are a medication that directly affect your body’s central nervous system.
-They amplify the effects of GABA neurotransmitters which are responsible for tranquilizing, or calming, your brain.
-When it becomes overly excited and overwhelmed, GABA neurotransmitters help level out your responses.
+Benzodiazepines are medications that directly affect your body’s central nervous system.
+When taken, they amplify the effects of GABA neurotransmitters which are responsible for producing a calming effect on your brain.
+For those who suffer from anxiety or panic attacks, GABA neurotransmitters help level out your responses.
+As a result, you become more level-headed and relaxed in stressful situations.

 One study of about 60 percent of US pharmacies looked at their benzodiazepine prescription distribution.
 More than 5 percent of people ages 18 to 80 filled at least one benzodiazepine prescription during the year 2008.
 They also found that more older adults receive prescriptions to benzodiazepines than younger adults.